TrudAX/denistrunin-blog/src/draft/xpptools-licenseusagelog/index.md

 ### Quick overview

-Another option to get a quick overview: copy the header data to Excel and paste it to ChatGPT with the following prompt.
+Another option to get a quick overview: copy the header data to Excel and paste it to ChatGPT with the following [prompt](https://github.com/TrudAX/denistrunin-blog/blob/master/src/posts/xpptools-licenseusagelog/notes.txt).
 It will provide a nice-looking Executive Summary.

 ## Summary

-License usage log utility can help you to understand how user using the system and adjust licenses based on this information.
+A license usage log utility can help you understand how users are using the system, which may help you adjust licenses.

 The tool can be downloaded from the  [GitHub](https://github.com/TrudAX/XppTools/tree/master/DEVTools/DEVLicenseUtils) .